 • If you have a fashion blog, Instagram will probably be your best platform.

-• If you have a news and politics blog, Twitter will be your platform
+• If you have a blog about current events and politics, Twitter will be your platform.

-• If you've started a food blog, prioritize Instagram and Pinterest reviews
+• If you've launched a food blog, prioritize evaluating Instagram and Pinterest.

-While the networking possibilities are kind of endless, the important thing to remember is that you need to spend the most time on social media where your audience already exists.
-This is where you will get the most return on your blog marketing efforts.
+While networking opportunities are virtually endless, the key takeaway is to spend most of your time on the social media platforms where your audience already exists.
+That's where you'll get the best return on your blog marketing efforts.

 Once you find the right influencers in your niche, start by following their accounts.
 Leave relevant comments, ask smart questions and also give them meaningful feedback in the comments section of their blogs.
 As you interact with their content, you may be opening the door to new relationships with people who are already successful in your niche.
 These are the people who can help you amplify your work by learning how to promote your blog.